philspins/redbetter/README.md

 -----

     usage: redbetter [-h] [-s] [--config CONFIG] [--cache CACHE] [release_urls [release_urls ...]]

     positional arguments:
       release_urls        the URL where the release is located

     optional arguments:
       -h, --help          show this help message and exit -s, --single        only add one format per release (useful for getting unique groups)
       --config CONFIG     the location of the configuration file (default:
                           ~/.redbetter/config)
-      --cache CACHE    the location of the cache (default: ~/.redbetter/cache)
+      --cache CACHE       the location of the cache (default: ~/.redbetter/cache) -u --uploads        search uploaded torrents instead of snatched -U --no-upload      don\'t upload new torrents (in case you want to do it manually) -E --no-24bit-edit  don\'t try to edit 24-bit torrents mistakenly labeled as 16-bit' Examples

-Examples
 --------